51Roman Emperor Domitian is born Titus Flavius Domitianus in Rome (present-day Italy).

 2016Pop singer, Bobby Vee, dies from complications of early onset Alzheimer's disease in Rogers, Minnesota, at age 73.
 According to Billboard magazine, Vee had 38 Hot 100 chart hits, 10 of which reached the Top 20.
 Among those hits are Devil or Angel, Rubber Ball, More Than I Can Say, Take Good Care of My Baby, Run to Him, and The Night Has a Thousand Eyes.

-PHOTOS TOP TO BOTTOM: Isabella of Portugal; the planet Neptune; nylon stockings circa 1939; TV in 1945; Paul McCartney and family on the cover of Life magazine; Edith Head; Gene Roddenberry; Richard Harris; and Marcia Strassman.
+PHOTOS TOP TO BOTTOM: Isabella of Portugal; the planet Neptune; nylon stockings circa 1939; TV in 1945; Paul McCartney and family on the cover of Life magazine; Edith Head; Gene Roddenberry; Marcia Strassmanl and Fats Domino.